tyler274/rummage/docs/commander/08_state_based_actions.md

 ## Overview

 State-Based Actions (SBAs) are automatic game rules that check and modify the game state whenever a player would receive priority.
 They handle fundamental game mechanics like creature death, legend rule, and player elimination.
-For Commander games with many players, SBAs require optimized implementation to efficiently handle complex board states.
+For Commander games, SBAs include special handling for commander damage and commander zone transitions as specified in the Magic: The Gathering Comprehensive Rules section 903.

 ## Core Components

-### State-Based Actions Resource
+### State-Based Action System

 ```rust
 #[derive(Resource)]